maartenq/cookiecutter-pypackage/{{cookiecutter.project_slug}}/README.md

 ## Credits

-This project setup was done with the friendly assistance of [Cookiecutter] and the [maartenq/cookiecutter-pypackage] project template.
+The project setup was done with the friendly assistance of [Cookiecutter] and the [maartenq/cookiecutter-pypackage] project template.

 [Cookiecutter]: https://github.com/audreyr/cookiecutter